lubianat/fapesp-_report_1/manuscript.md

 In the first year of the project, we addressed 3 different facets of the project.

-The first facet was the refinement of the fcoex R/Bioconductor project, written for the detection of cell classes in single-cell RNA-seq data.
+The first facet was the refinement of the fcoex R/Bioconductor framework, written for the detection of cell classes in single-cell RNA-seq data.
 The second facet dealt with the concept of cell type itself, in the goal of building theoretical models for the formalization of knowledge.
 The third facet was aimed at the practical application of the concepts.
 We adapted a public database of cell type markers, Panglao DB, to the Wikidata format, made the information available through Wikidata and perfomed SPARQL (SPARQL Protocol and RDF Query Language) queries to glance at the information on the database.